bashrc2/AberMUSH/README.md

-push [item]                             - Pushes a lever pull [item]                             - Pulls a lever affinity [player name]                  - Shows your affinity level with another player
+push [item]                             - Pushes a lever pull [item]                             - Pulls a lever affinity [player name]                  - Shows your affinity level with another player cut/escape                              - Attempt to escape from a trap
 ```

 ## Spell Commands